If you can’t find what you’re looking for in Tokyo, it probably doesn’t exist” ~ Alyse.

 If you thought Shibuya was massive, prepare to be blown away by Shinjuku.
 Shinjuku 新宿 Station is actually the busiest in the world and it’s easy to see why when you’re there!
 Some 3.6 million passengers use this station each day and there are over 200 exits.
 Really!

-Getting there: 7 minutes north on JR Yamanote Line from Shibuya Station
+7 minutes north on JR Yamanote Line from Shibuya Station

 Cost: Adult ticket one way JPY 160